Orange-OpenSource/conllueditor/README.md

 ## Starting the server

-On smaller machines, the memory managment of the java VM (`-Xmx...` option) may be modified in `bin/conlluedit.sh`.
+On smaller machines, the memory management of the java VM (`-Xmx...` option) may have to be modified in `bin/conlluedit.sh`.
 The current value (`-Xmx4g`) is largely sufficient to load larger treebanks with up to 1,5M tokens.